DefinetlyNotAI/Logicytics/README.md

 If you want to run a custom script with the `--modded` flag, you can add the script to the `MODS` directory, and it will be run with the `--modded` flag.

-To check all the mods and how to make your own, you can check the `Logicytics.py` file and the WIKI.
+To check all the mods and how to make your own, you can check the `Logicytics.py` file and the Wiki.
 Also refer to the contributing.md for more info

 ## 🛑 Troubleshooting 🛑